• Cookies Policy

 Promotions claiming that participation will benefit a charity or good cause should:

-(a) name the charity or good cause that will benefit, and be able to demonstrate that those benefiting consent to the advertising or promotion;
+(a) Identify the charity or good cause that will benefit, and be able to demonstrate that those benefiting consent to the advertising or promotion.

-(e) not limit consumers’ contributions; any extra money collected should be given to the named charity or cause on the same basis as contributions below that level;
+(e) Not limit consumers’ contributions.
+In this regard, any extra money collected should be given to the identified charity or cause on the same basis as contributions below that level.

 Promotions and incentive schemes should be designed and implemented to take account of the interests of everyone involved and should not conflict with the duty of employees to their employer or their obligation to give honest advice to consumers.

 Promoters should secure the prior agreement of employers or of the manager responsible if they intend to ask for assistance from, or offer incentives to, any other company’s employees.
 Promoters should observe any procedures established by companies for their employees, including any rules for participating in promotions.
-In the case of a trade incentive scheme that has been advertised rather than individually targeted, employees should be advised to obtain their employer’s permission before participating.
+In the case of a trade incentive scheme that has been advertised rather than individually targeted, employees should be advised in advance by the advertiser to obtain their employer’s permission before participating.

 It should be made clear to those benefiting from an incentive scheme that they may be liable for tax.